Scare tactics: one person's

 preserve

 at The Preserve at New Creek Lake...
 OK, you get the idea.
-Yeah, as
+Yeah,

 they